nightscout/nightscout.github.io/docs/vendors/azure/new_user.md

 :::{include} /vendors/azure/new_user_a.md
 :::

-:::{tab-item} I'm migrating from Heoku
+:::{tab-item} I'm migrating from another platform
 :::{include} /vendors/azure/new_user_b.md
 :::